Margarine: Coal butter

 Around the 1930s and 1940s, Arthur Imhausen developed and implemented an industrial process in Germany for producing edible fats by oxidizing synthetic paraffin wax made from coal.
 The products were fractionally distilled and the edible fats were obtained from the C_{9}–C_{16} fraction which were reacted with glycerol such as that synthesized from propylene.
 Margarine made from them was found to be nutritious and of agreeable taste, and it was incorporated into diets contributing as much as 700 calories per day.
 The process required at least 60 kilograms of coal per kilogram of synthetic butter.
 That industrial process was discontinued after WWII due to its inefficiency.

 Post-WWII

 During the Second World War and immediate post-war years amid rationing in the United Kingdom, only two types of margarine were available: a premium brand and a budget brand with whale oil being used in its manufacture.
 With the end of rationing in 1955, the market was opened to the forces of supply and demand, and brand marketing became prevalent.
-The competition among the major producers was given further impetus with the beginning of commercial television advertising in 1955 and, throughout the 1950s and 1960s, competing companies vied with each other to produce the margarine that tasted most like butter.
+The competition among the major producers was given further impetus with the beginning of commercial television advertising in 1955 and, throughout the 1950s and 1960s, competing companies vied to produce the margarine that tasted most like butter.